 Operations & Business Manager

-You’re the operational nerve centre.
-You know where every contractor is supposed to be, what documents are missing, and which rotation is about to go wrong.
-You get called when someone can’t access site.
-You track certifications across three systems and a shared drive.
-You are, functionally, the glue.
+You're the operational nerve centre — tracking who's where, what's missing, which rotation is about to go wrong.
+Certifications across three systems and a shared drive.
+You're, functionally, the glue.

-What keeps you up at night: Someone overwrote the formula.
-Someone’s medical expired and nobody saw it.
-You’re the one who finds out when the contractor is already at the airport.
+What keeps you up at night: someone's medical expired and nobody saw it.
+You're the one who finds out when the contractor is already at the airport.

-You’re accountable for compliance — medicals, trainings, certifications, site-specific inductions — across a rotating workforce you don’t always control.
+You're accountable for compliance — medicals, trainings, certifications, inductions — across a rotating workforce you don't always control.
 You chase renewals manually.
-You produce evidence packs before audits by pulling from four different places.
-You know that one missed expiry creates consequences that go well beyond the document.
+One missed expiry costs far more than the document.

-What keeps you up at night: The audit was called with 48 hours notice.
-You have 72 contractors on site.
-You’re not sure everything is current.
+What keeps you up at night: the audit was called with 48 hours notice.
+72 contractors on site.
+You're not sure everything is current.

-What keeps you up at night: A client asked you to prove that every contractor on site is compliant.
+What keeps you up at night: a client asks you to prove every contractor on site is compliant.
 Today.
-You don’t have a single place to pull that from.
+You don't have a single place to pull it from.

 All core workflows in one platform.
 No duct tape, no data silos.

-Offshore platforms, onshore installations, drilling operations, maintenance turnarounds.
-Rotating crews, multi-contractor environments, strict HSE client requirements.
+Offshore platforms, onshore installations, drilling and well services, maintenance turnarounds.
+Rotating crews across multi-contractor environments, strict HSE requirements, and a near-zero tolerance for compliance gaps before mobilization.